10 Years (band): Feeding the Wolves (2009–2011)

-10 Years announced that their upcoming and third major label album would be entitled Feeding the Wolves.
+10 Years announced that their upcoming and third major label album would be titled Feeding the Wolves.
 The album was produced by Grammy-nominated producer Howard Benson and mixed by Chris Lord-Alge.
 The band has mentioned the album is of their heaviest material to date and "very similar to some of their early songs".

 Throughout the first half of 2010, the band went back and forth between putting on live shows and working in the studio.
 Before the album was released, the band debuted new songs at live performances such as "Dead in the Water", "Now is the Time", and the new album's first single "Shoot It Out".

 On June 12, 2010, "Shoot It Out" was featured on Sirius/XM Radio.
 The track was released to radio later that month, and was made available for download on iTunes July 6.
 Feeding the Wolves was released on August 31, 2010.

 To promote the album's release, the band opened Shinedown's 2010 Carnival of Madness summer tour alongside Chevelle, Puddle of Mudd, and Sevendust.
 In the fall, they joined Sevendust again on the Hard Drive Live tour with support from Since October and Anew Revolution.

 In December, the band went on a mini-headline tour, where they played some older songs that they had not played in some time.
 February 2011, their new single "Fix Me" releases to radio while they headline a spring tour with Hollywood Undead.

 On June 17 and 18, the band shot a music video for "Fix Me" in Columbus, Ohio with production company Thunder Down Country.
 The video was released via YouTube on August 9, 2011.